Virtual Board Meeting Via Zoom

 Maintain social distancing when out keeping 6 feet from others.

 Cover your mouth when sneezing or sneeze into your sleeve.
+Wear a face mask or face covering when out in public.

 Stay at home as much as possible to avoid receiving or transmitting the virus to others.